This Is Screwed Up, but I Was Reincarnated as a Girl in Another World!: Manga

 A manga adaptation illustrated by Keyaki Uchiuchi began serialization on Kodansha's Nico Nico Seiga-based Suiyōbi no Sirius manga website on October 4, 2019.
 The first tankōbon volume was released on April 9, 2020.
-The manga's chapters have been compiled into twenty-eight tankōbon volumes as of October 2025.
+The manga's chapters have been compiled into thirty-two tankōbon volumes as of August 2026.
 The manga is licensed in English by Seven Seas Entertainment.